MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/power-bi-browsers.md

 ## Fonts

-Power BI uses the Segoe UI font for text as its default, and the Din font for numbers, and other fonts when creating reports, dashboards, and other items, which might not be available on non-Windows computers such as Macs.
+Power BI uses the Segoe UI font for text as its default, and the Din font for numbers, and other fonts when creating reports, dashboards, and other items.
+These fonts might not be available on non-Windows computers such as Macs.
 As a result the font, alignment of items, and visuals for the same report looks different when viewed on a Windows computer versus a Mac.

-The Calibri and Cambria fonts are only installed on Macs that have Microsoft Office installed, but aren't included in the default set of fonts on Macs.
+The Calibri and Cambria fonts are only installed on Macs that have Microsoft Office installed.
+They aren't included in the default set of fonts on Macs.

 If you're creating reports viewed on Mac computers, select fonts that display properly on Macs.